johanmontorfano/joogle/README.md

 - A word have a score defined by `n` as the number of occurences of this word.
 - A word present in the title has it's score multiplied by 10.
 - A word present in the description has it's score multiplied by 5.
-- A word shorter than 3 characters is not considered.

 Each word found is lowercased before processing, and word scoring for a specific website is stored in a SQL database such as, for the **TABLE OF WORD X**: